↑

 The winter season is great for reaching out and scheduling the right professionals.
 We all have needs we tend to put off ‘until things slow down.’

-Perhaps you’ve thought you need to go to a counselor.
-Schedule an appointment and start attending while you’ve got some downtime.
+Perhaps you’ve thought you need to see a counselor.
+Schedule an appointment and start attending while you have some downtime.

 Maybe you haven’t had a physical check-up for a while.
 Perhaps you’re overdue for preventative tests or screening.
 Now’s a great time to get that done.